 - Offer a unique educational opportunity to underprivileged students to meet and work with world-class specialists in the field;

-- Involve and commit the home universities to take care of these students and guide them successfully to a PhD degree;
+- Engage the home universities and ensure they guide the students successfully to a PhD degree;

-- Strengthen the home institutes' links with ATLAS and CERN.
+- Strengthen scientific collaboration, bringing closer the home institutes with ATLAS and CERN.

 Artem (RU), Nedaa (PS) and Ruth (DE), who received the Grant in 2016, share in this video what the ATLAS PhD Grant means to them and their research work.